abdulrafay1402/NU_PointManagement.java/README.md

 ## 🚀 Project Overview

-The FAST-NUCES transport service outsources its operations to two third-party providers: **Nadeem Transporter** and **Zulfiqar Transporter**.
-Each provider manages a fleet of vehicles, a pool of qualified drivers, and a set of defined routes.
+The FAST-NUCES transport service outsources its operations to two third-party providers: **Nadeem Transporter** and **Zulfiqar Transporter**.Each provider manages a fleet of vehicles, a pool of qualified drivers, and a set of defined routes.
 The system models these entities and their interactions to provide an efficient pick-and-drop service.

 The system's core purpose is to:
 *   Manage user registrations (students and faculty).